Skip to main content

 To create a new 'Formula/Drivers' value rule or edit an existing one:

-1. Click into the value cell for the account you wish to apply the formula.
+1. Click the value cell for the account you wish to apply the formula.

-4. Enter in the formula you want to use to calculate the forecast values.
+4. Enter the formula you want to use to calculate the forecast values.

 💡Pro Tip: While percentage drivers are formatted as percentages in the Drivers Grid (e.g. 4%, 7%, etc.), they are treated as whole numbers in a Formula/Driver value rule.
 Therefore, we recommend adding ÷ 100 to your formula to ensure the formula calculates as expected.